 The Vegan Recipe Remedy: Sweet Potato Bowl

-The Dish: You know a recipe is going to be good when 90% of the ingredients it calls for are supposed to be sourced from a farmers market.
+The Dish: You know a recipe is going to be good when 90% of the ingredients it calls for are readily available at your local farmers market.
 Though you can get your produce at any grocery store, this sweet potato, chickpea, and broccoli bowl from the Minimalist Baker is a crowd-pleaser, but it's even better for anyone with a plant-based diet.
 Aside from being rich in potassium, it's also full of fiber and protein.